 VitalStim®, when applied in this manner, increases muscle strength, accelerates cortical reorganization and increases the effectiveness of the exercise therapy.

 Pediatric VitalStim® Therapy May Be Appropriate For:

 The “gold standard” for evaluation is a modified barium swallow (MBS) study.
 If an MBS study cannot be completed, a functional bedside evaluation may be substituted.

 Note: A child may be a perfect VitalStim® candidate based on dysfunction, but aversive behaviors may hinder candidacy.

 What to Expect:

-In many patients, with intensive treatment, improvement in swallowing function starts almost immediately.
-The duration of the therapy program varies for each child.
+In many patients, with intensive treatment improvement in swallowing function starts almost immediately.
+Duration of the therapy program varies for each child.